marek5050/marek5050.github.io/_my_resume/work-2-cat.md

 ---

 + Create unit and integration tests using Java frameworks Selenium, Serenity, and JBehave.
-+ Configuration andd maintainence of Jenkins builds and testing reports.
++ Configuration and maintainence of Jenkins builds and testing reports.
 + Integrated Saucelabs for cross browser compatability.